archaeoklammt/DFKV_data_model/linked_art_model.md

 ### Summary

-The LADM allows to describe the main feature of the data records in a sufficient way.
-Nevertheless we had to enlarge the model by the activity <code>Curation</code> and subsequently <code>curated_by</code>.
-The modelling of articles as <code>member_of</code> a journal is a work around, that is not entirely convincing.
-And finally we would have preferred to bring into the the lists of indexed persons as well as the keywords in a way that is comparable to the description of visual items in the LADM, as they allow to state, that something or someone is a <code>subject_of</code> an item.
-Regardless these shortcomings the application of the LADM shows from our perspective great potentials for fostering the interoperability of legacy data in art history.
-It is easy enough to be carried out by researchers with only a basic understanding of Linked Open Data and enables them to transport their data into a Format and shape that is adaptable by developer.
-This is a much more far reaching approach to the re-usabilty as just turning data into the JSON-Format as the intention is that the developer does not work on this data on demand of researcher, working on the data, but on their own.
-So they should be enabled to understand the data without any further reading of the documentation.

-The LADM allowed us to describe the main characteristics of the datasets in a sufficient way.
+The LADM allows to describe the main characteristics in the datasets in a sufficient way.
 Nevertheless, we needed to extend the model to include the activity <code>curation</code> and then <code>curated_by</code>.
-Further, modeling articles as members of a journal is a workaround that is not entirely convincing.
-Finally, we would have preferred to include lists of indexed people and keywords in a way that is comparable to the description of <code>visual items</code> in LADM: they allow us to indicate that something or someone is the <code>subject of</code> an object.
-Notwithstanding these shortcomings, we believe the use of LADM shows great potential for promoting interoperability of legacy data in art history.
+Further, modelling articles as members of a journal is as a workaround not entirely convincing.
+Finally, we would have preferred to include lists of indexed people and keywords in a way that is comparable to the description of <code>visual items</code> in LADM: they enable to indicate that what they show is <code>about</code> something.
+This concept is coherent to the use of keywords in the databases, we deal with.
+It also would align well with the indexed persons as their relation to the context of the text shows as stated earlier some variation.
+But for obituaries or biographical notes an derivate of the concept of <code>representation</code> might also fit.
+Again these concepts are for the moment only meant for visual items.

+Notwithstanding these shortcomings, the use of LADM shows great potential for advancing interoperability of legacy data in art history.

-It is so simple that it can be done by researchers with only a basic understanding of LOD, and allows them to put their data into a format and form that is adapted to the needs of developers.
+It is from our own experience simple enough to be applied by researchers with only a basic understanding of LOD, and allows them to put their data into a format and form that is adapted to the needs of developers.
 This is a much more far-reaching approach to reusability than simply converting data to JSON format.
 The intent is that the developer will not be processing this data on behalf of the researcher looking at the data, but will be doing so themselves and for their own interests.
 Using the LADM enables the user to understand the data without having to read documentation that too often focuses on content issues.